The 8 Best Buenos Aires Markets: Where to Spend Your Pesos

 While it’s ideal for homemakers looking for antique sofas and refurbished cabinets, there are still wonderful finds for the passing traveler.

-Crystal champagne glasses, bronze dog statuettes, costume jewelry, the Buenos Aires Flea Market is perfect for treasure hunters.
+Crystal champagne glasses, bronze dog statuettes, costume jewelry, this Buenos Aires Flea Market is perfect for treasure hunters.

 This area is paradise on a hot summer day, with restaurants and bars lining the riverfront offering kayak rentals and windsurfing.